Reducing Medication Errors National Summit 2018

 The World Health Organisation have recently announced a global challenge to reduce Medication Error by half over the next five years.
 “We all expect to be helped, not harmed, when we take medication,” said Dr Margaret Chan, WHO Director-General.
 “Apart from the human cost, medication errors place an enormous and unnecessary strain on health budgets.
 Preventing errors saves money and saves lives.”

-This timely Summit aims to bring together clinicians, managers and medication safety officers and leads to understand current national developments, and to debate and discuss key issues and areas they are facing in improving medication safety and reducing medication errors.
+This timely Summit aims to bring together clinicians, managers and medication safety officers and leads to understand current national developments, and to debate and discuss key issues and areas they are facing in improving medication safety and reducing medication errors in hospitals.

 Following International and National Update sessions, key areas will focus on effective reporting of medication incidents, managing a medication incident investigation and ensuring change occurs, supporting staff, reducing medication errors in practice, developing a medication error reduction programme, using medication safety huddles, learning from patients and focusing on high risk drugs.
 There will also be focus on reducing harm from missed doses, omitted and delayed medicines.